Please check back for information regarding applications for the 2024 cohort.

 Revisit the 2023 course through the eyes of some of the participants:

-- Fifteen Harvard students.
-The following are eligible to apply: graduate students from any Harvard graduate school, doctoral candidates, college seniors.
-Students graduating in May 2023 are eligible apply.
+- Sixteen Harvard participants: The following are eligible to apply: graduate students from any Harvard graduate school, doctoral candidates, college seniors.
+Harvard alumni (anyone who has graduated from Harvard University in the past).

 Location: Greece: Athens, Nafplio and Ancient Olympia, Lesvos

 Harvard FXB Scholarships: Available only to Harvard University applicants.
-Harvard graduate students with a refugee background and with demonstrated financial need can apply for the Albina du Boisrouvray Scholarship offered by the FXB Center for Health and Human Rights at Harvard University.
-The Scholarship will be offered to two eligible students.
+Harvard affiliates with a refugee background and with demonstrated financial need can apply for the Albina du Boisrouvray Scholarship offered by the FXB Center for Health and Human Rights at Harvard University.
+If you are eligible, please apply here.

 Harvard Program Director: Dr. Vasileia Digidiki